Forums and Events

 The Forum is the campus-wide event to celebrate individualized scholarly activities done by undergraduates.

 Held twice per year, The Forum is geared towards student research and scholarly projects that may be multi-semester projects, senior honors/capstone projects, or other faculty-mentored scholarly activities.
 Approximately 350+ students participate from a variety of disciplines across campus.
 Projects are shared in a ‘display’ format.
 Most students will do research poster presentations; however, students with art and design work can display their work with an explanatory poster/sign.

-Although there are many juniors and seniors presenting at the Forum, we do have some freshmen and sophomores participate if they have projects completed.
+Although there are many juniors and seniors presenting at the Forum, freshmen and sophomores do participate if they have projects completed.
 All majors and academic disciplines are welcome!
 This is an especially great opportunity for seniors completing departmental honors projects.

-Attending the Forum is also a great activity for freshmen and sophomores, and you might consider crafting an assignment around attending and talking with student presenters.
+Attending the Forum is also a great activity for freshmen and sophomores, and faculty might consider crafting an assignment around attending and talking with student presenters.

 All projects must have a visual element central to the work.
 The Visual Art & Design Committee will have final approval of projects and display requests.

 Held each fall, Beyond the Columns is an an annual event for MU undergraduates who conducted research at another institution, abroad or at a field site to showcase their projects.
 All students who conducted off campus research projects are encouraged to participate regardless of major or field of study.

 The 2018 event will be held in the McQuinn Atrium in the Bond Life Sciences Center on Tuesday, September 11th, 2018 from 4:30-5:30 pm.

 Class Research Project Poster Day